Have You Sustained A Spinal Cord Injury?

 Due to negligence, individuals who have sustained spinal cord injuries may have legal claims against any negligent parties.
 Any careless or reckless behavior of third parties that placed them in danger of severe injuries can constitute negligence.
 If the parties had a duty to act in a way that did not endanger the victims and failed to meet that duty reasonably, they may face liability for their actions.

-Potential damages in spinal cord injury claims can include both economic and non-economic costs.
+Potential damages can include both economic and non-economic costs.
 Examples of financial losses are losses of current and future income due to an inability to return to work and medical bills related to the injuries.
 The costs of future medical treatment and personal care also may be items of compensation in a personal injury claim.

 Some damages are non-economic, such as compensation for pain and suffering and loss of enjoyment of life.
 In the case of purposeful or intentional behavior, punitive damages may be available, although they can be subject to caps or limits on amounts in some situations.
 An attorney in Orlando may be able to determine all available forms of compensation in a spinal cord injury claim.